Welcome to the Ultimate Singapore MRT Map (2026 Edition)

 What is the longest MRT line in Singapore?

-Is MRT 24 hours in Singapore?
+Is the MRT 24 hours in Singapore?

 FAQs